-The beauty of coconut is its many forms and how they all do so well in a cocktail.
+What sets coconut apart from many ingredients is its many forms and how they all do so well in a cocktail.
 Simple coconut water is a great option.
-You can use coconut-flavored sodas, liqueurs, and spirits or even make your own house coconut cream for mixing.
-Even better, you can infuse your own spirits and create refreshing twists on classic cocktails like the Old Fashioned.
+Using coconut-flavored sodas, liqueurs, and spirits or even making your own house coconut cream for mixing is fine as well.
+Even better, you can integrate your own spirits and create refreshing twists on classic cocktails like the Old Fashioned.

 In terms of cocktails, check out nine fantastic coconut-driven recipes below along with a quick tutorial from Death & Co. on infusing scotch.
 We’ve got everything from a Puerto Rican classic (Coquito) to a Blue Hawaiian.
 Go nuts!

 (Created by Death & Co.)

 - 3 dashes Kalani Ron de Coco coconut liqueur

 - 1 oz Smith & Cross Rum

 - 1 oz pineapple juice